magomimmo/modern-cljs/doc/tutorial-18.md

 kind of incidental complexity that I'll easly give up if I could and I'm pretty sure that sooner or later someone will reduce it.

-Aloso note that in producing the final project description map the project specific `profiles.clj` takes precedence over the eventual `:profiles` declarations within the `project.clj` file, which in turn take precedence over the global profiles in the `~/.lein/profiles.clj` file.
+Note also that in producing the final project description map the project specific `profiles.clj` file takes precedence over the eventual `:profiles` declarations within the `project.clj` file, which in turn take precedence over the global profiles in the `~/.lein/profiles.clj` file.

 Last but not least, as reported in the
 [leingen profiles documentation][14]